 Like most lakes on this list, camping is available in the vicinity, as are cottage rentals.

 Insider's tip: Airboats are a safe, fabulous, and uber-fun way to get around this shallow lake.
 Other good, shallow watercraft include canoes, kayaks, and pontoon boats.

 10. Lake Seminole

-The third biggest lake in Florida, Seminole is technically a reservoir.
-As such, it’s also known as the Jim Woodruff Reservoir.
-This picturesque spot lies in Pinellas County, near the border of three states: Florida, Georgia, and Alabama.
+The third biggest lake in Florida, Seminole is technically a reservoir filled by the Army Corps of Engineers after the creation of the Jim Woodruff Dam.
+This picturesque spot lies in the north of the state, near the border of three states: Florida, Georgia, and Alabama.

 Measuring nearly 37,500 acres, Lake Seminole was created in the late 1940s and early 1950s by damming the Flint and Cattahoochee Rivers.
 The goal: to create hydroelectric power.

 Today, Lake Seminole is still used for hydroelectric power, as well as for recreational purposes.
 It's a popular vacation destination for visitors from all three surrounding states – guests flock here for its prized fishing (multiple types of bass call this lake home, as do catfish, crappie, and bluegill).
 It's also an amazing place to waterski, Jet Ski, canoe, kayak, or swim.

 Insider's tip: Take to the land for a hike (or bike) around Lake Seminole Park.
 In addition to lovely water views, you'll be treated to a close-up look at some of the state's most beloved creatures – from gopher tortoises to birds.

 A quick, 19-mile jaunt west of Tallahassee, Lake Talquin is a beautiful place to spend a day frolicking with your family.
 The setting at this top Florida lake is surreal – rolling hills and lush, wooded bluffs tower over a lake filled with water so clean, you'll want to dive right in.